 Your first short-term goal may involve improving your CV and cover letter.
 Other short- or medium-term targets could include undertaking relevant internships, gaining volunteer experience or visiting careers fairs.

-Visit your university's careers service and ask an adviser to check over your career plan for some professional reassurance.
+Make an appointment with your university's careers service to ask an adviser to check over your career plan, if you feel you need some professional reassurance.